fylis/HAIWPA/README.md

 - [SWI-Prolog : Predicate findall/3](https://www.swi-prolog.org/pldoc/man?predicate=findall/3)
 - [SWI-Prolog : Predicate max_list/2](https://www.swi-prolog.org/pldoc/man?predicate=max_list/2)
 - Claude AI was used for error analyzing, debugging and suggesting code updates.
-- ChatGPT was used to create the **lama doing bench press** image which is used in the banner.
+- ChatGPT was used to create the **llama doing a bench press** image used in the banner, as well as for orthography and grammar corrections.